michalis0/Cloud-and-Advanced-Analytics/README.md

 # Cloud and Advanced Analytics <BR>
 ## HEC, University of Lausanne

-Here you will find everything nedded for the labs.
+Here you will find everything needed for the labs.
 The labs have the same basic structure:

 1. Walkthroughs: The TAs will guide you through Google Cloud that explain how to practically apply concepts seen in the lectures.
 These notebooks will greatly help you solve the exercices and the assignment, therefore, it will only benefit you to pay close attention.
 2. Exercises: You will do some exercises, either by yourselves, or in small groups